Herpes simplex research: Detailed Information on discontinued vaccines

 Genocea Biosciences has developed GEN-003, a first-in-class protein subunit T cell-enabled therapeutic vaccine, or immunotherapy, designed to reduce the duration and severity of clinical symptoms associated with moderate-to-severe HSV-2, and to control transmission of the infection.
 GEN-003 includes the antigens ICP4 and gD2, as well as the proprietary adjuvant Matrix-M. GEN-003 had concluded Phase IIa clinical trials.
 In December 2015, Genocea announced interim data showing a 58% decrease in viral shedding and a 69% decrease in genital lesions.
 They also showed one of the doses stopped outbreaks for at least 6 months.
 GEN-003 was undergoing a Phase IIb clinical trial in the United States.
 Genocea has announced it would shift their strategic efforts to cancer vaccines while at the same time heavily cutting down on research and development of GEN-003 vaccine against genital herpes.
 Being unable to secure funding or partnering with another company, Genocea's further vaccine development remains to be determined.

 Vical had been awarded grant funding from the National Institute of Allergy and Infectious Diseases division of the NIH to develop a plasmid DNA-based vaccine to inhibit recurring lesions in patients latently infected with herpes simplex virus type 2 (HSV-2).
 The plasmid DNA encoding the HSV-2 antigens was formulated with Vaxfectin, Vical's proprietary cationic lipid adjuvant.
 Vical is concluding Phase I clinical trials, while reporting data showing the vaccine candidate failed to meet the primary endpoint.
 The San Diego-based company was forced to concede that their herpes strategy had misfired, with their vaccine failing to perform as well as a placebo.
 However, that seemed to may have changed, since 20 June 2016, when Vical released phase I/II results at ASM.
 Their vaccine (named VCL-HB01) was involved in a Phase II clinical trial.
 The recent trial, similarly to a past trial again missed the primary endpoint and therefore the company is discontinuing the vaccine and moving to other pipeline products.

+Research conducted by the NanoBio Corporation, later known as BlueWillow Biologics, indicates that an enhanced protection from HSV-2 is a result of mucosal immunity which can be elicited by their intranasal nanoemulsion vaccine.
+BlueWillow Biologics published results showing efficiency in studies conducted in both the prophylactic and the therapeutic guinea pig model.
+This included preventing infection and viral latency in 92% of animals vaccinated and a reduction in recurrent legions by 64% and viral shedding by 53%.
+NanoBio hoped to raise funds in 2016 to enter into Phase I clinical testing.
+As of 2026 the status of the BlueWillow Biologics vaccine candidate NE-HSV2 is unclear.
+It is no longer listed on the company's website.